 Likewise, WADA also supports significant amounts of research into doping, both from a social science perspective and from a medical and scientific one.
-The outcomes of the social science research can be found here while information on the medical and science research projects can be found .
+The outcomes of the social science research can be found here while information on the medical and science research projects can be found <a href=here.